malabz/TPMA/README.md

 ### 2 Usage
 ```
 ./tpra -a <folder_for_initial_alignments> -r <raw_data> -o <output>
-   -a is used to specify the folder containing the initial alignments, the absolute path to the folder
+   -a is used to specify the folder containing the initial alignments, the path to the folder
    -r is used to specify the raw data, a file in FASTA format
    -o is used to specify the output file for TPRA result, a file in FASTA format
    -h print help message